There are many facts about yoga that people don’t know.

 There are over 100 different types of yoga in practice today.
 So, it’s certainly possible to find the type and approach that’s right for you.

-[x_pullquote type=”right”]Yoga is the fountain of youth – you’re only as young as your spine is flexible.[/x_pullquote]It’s a quote that’s been floating around yogi Pinterest boards and quote walls for a while.
+“Yoga is the fountain of youth – you’re only as young as your spine is flexible.”It’s a quote that’s been floating around yogi Pinterest boards and quote walls for a while.
 But there is a verifiable essence of truth to it.

-Not only does yoga keep your spine young and flexible, it also directly correlates to numerous other health benefits.
+A fascinating fact about yoga to note is not only does yoga keep your spine young and flexible, but it also directly correlates to numerous other health benefits.